 For most cryptocurrency traders, adjusting the price of advertisements by setting a margin works well enough.
 But if you are a high volume trader the price equation feature allows you to have more control over your price.
 With this guide, you’ll understand how to use complex price equations to get an advantage to beat the competition.

 Price equations allow you to update your price automatically with the price fluctuations of cryptocurrency.
 They work by taking price information that we automatically fetch from market data sources (other cryptocurrency exchanges) and updating the price of your advertisement as soon as new price information is fetched.
 To create a custom price equation you need to select your market data sources and combine or modify them using operators.

-The default price equation is btc_in_usd for all the BTC ads and usdt_in_usd for USDT ads.
+The default price equation is btc_in_usd for all the BTC ads and the same if for other cryptocyrrencies.
 Below we will describe how automatic calculation works using bitcoin as an example.

 The market data source btc_in_usd returns the median price from several different trusted exchanges.
 Thus, even if one or several exchanges will start giving erroneous data, the price source will still give an accurate median price.
 Advertisement prices are updated every minute.
 When there is extra load on the service or if an API is slow to respond, this process might take more time to run.
 The final price calculated from the price equation is for 1 BTC.
 Market data sources also always return the price for 1 BTC.

 If the equation returns more than one value or no value, it’s invalid and won’t work.
 Market data sources may not always return a price if there is, for example, low or missing recent volume in that market.
 If an equation invalid or doesn’t fully resolve, the advertisement is turned off automatically.